jmcveigh/p5-app-fortune/README.md

 - Punctuation as well as special characters are permitted in a fortune
 - HTML / CSS for style are permitted as well in a fortune

+This is a completed works, in part, by Jason McVeigh of General Software Contracting and the Linux User Group in Orillia, ON, CA.

 Made with ♥ by [Jason McVeigh](mailto:jmcveigh@outlook.com) of General Software Contracting

 _I ♥ what I do and I hope you do too!_